riemervdzee/lostandfound/README.md

 - the Admin can see all Claims on all LostItems
 - the Admin can request additional information about a user via a mocked API

-The original assignment is added in this repository `TechnicalAssignment.pdf`
+The original assignment is added in this repository at `documentation/TechnicalAssignment.pdf`

 <sub>\*Redacted to avoid the indexing this repo, and giving the solution to others.</sub>